simonski/act/USER_GUIDE.md

 ## Connect some git reposititories as default backends to monitor for tasks

-Note these all only really make sense when running taksy in server mode.
+Note these all only really make sense when running act in server mode.
 You can run as client-only. you run act git sync

     act git add -repo git@server/reponame -project 'the name` -description `the description'